-Edward Potter has spent his career supporting human, workplace and labor rights in senior positions in legal, intergovernmental and company contexts.
+Edward has spent his career supporting human, workplace and labor rights in senior positions in legal, intergovernmental and company contexts.

 For 10 years, Ed was the Director of Global Workplace Rights for The Coca-Cola Company.
 From 2001, he also served as chairman of the US Council for International Business’ Labor and Employment Policy Committee.
 He is also a member of the World Economic Forum’s Global Council on Human Rights.
 Ed previously served on the US Department of Agriculture’s Consultative Group on Forced and Child Labor in Agriculture and the Department of Labor’s National Advisory Committee on Free Trade Agreements and Worker Rights.

 Ed has an extensive background in international labor, workplace rights and employment law issues.
 Attending the International Labor Organization (ILO) Conference since 1982, Ed became the US Employer Delegate in 1997.
 In 1998, he was the employer spokesperson for the negotiation of the ILO Declaration on Fundamental Principles and Rights at Work.
 Between 2005 and 2011, he was the employer spokesperson on the ILO Committee on the Application of Conventions and Recommendations that holds countries accountable for their obligations resulting from the ratification of ILO conventions.
 In 2014, he was the employer spokesman that negotiated a forced labor Protocol and Recommendation that updates the 1930 ILO forced labor standard to encompass human trafficking and address prevention, protection and remedy gaps for forced labor.